bozelosp/remod/README.md

 ## Features

-- Parse SWC files and compute forkpoint counts, branch order distributions, path and total lengths, surface areas and Sholl measurements.
+- Parse SWC files and compute branchpoint counts, branch order distributions, path and total lengths, surface areas and Sholl measurements.
 - Automatically store aggregated statistics in `downloads/statistics/`.
 - Remodel morphologies via `remod_cli.py edit` to remove, shrink, extend, branch or scale dendrites.
 Dendrites can be chosen manually or randomly and radii can be adjusted.